Form type, questions provides general data acquisition for things like:

 The form identifies a list to collect together the responses and uses custom fields for your questions.
 A new custom field lets you ask them to pinpoint a location on a map.

-- Make a new form with type questions.
+- Make a new form with type questions and give it a meaningful name.

 - Set optionsfor how you want the respondents to identify themselves and what consents you want to offer them.